Why do I need security in the first place?

 I can give you 5 good reasons why we need to worry about security.
 However, this list is not exhaustible.

-- The ever increasing use of personal data to provide services is focusing our attention on who has access to our data and what do they do with it.
+- The ever-increasing use of personal data to provide services is focusing our attention on who has access to our data and what do they do with it.

 - The ability to process large amounts of data from multiple data points relatively cheaply.
-Which then lead to positive outcomes for consumers to enjoy.
+Which then leads to positive outcomes for consumers to enjoy.
 Absolutely requires a handle on where information is sourced from and how it is then exploited.
 Otherwise, someone else will.

 - Secure places flourish.
 Being secure gives makes you happier and richer.

 The 5 rules of thumb that KnowNow applies are as follows.

 - If your ‘thing’ has to be really really really secure.
 Do not connect it to the internet!
 Simply speaking, if the risk of that data or thing being compromised is too great then do not connect it.